 The emphasis of my site is on the Baker Act and lawyers.

-The Baker Act was initiated in Florida over 171,700 times in 2013.
+The Baker Act was initiated 171,744 times in 2013.
 No lawyers were involved at this stage of the Baker Act.
-An attorney from the Public Defender's office only gets involved after a mental health facility files a petition ("3032").
+An attorney from the Public Defender's office only gets involved after a "receiving facility" files a petition ("3032") for continued treatment.
 A petition was filed in 36,012 cases in 2012-2013, according to court data.
 So, no attorney is involved in most cases.

-Perhaps your rights guaranteed by Florida laws weren't observed.
+Perhaps your rights guaranteed by Florida and Federal laws weren't observed.
 Maybe you need your own attorney before a court hearing is held.
 An attorney is often needed to explain the process, get transferred, discharged or complain so that it doesn't happen to anyone else.
-Lawyers can often help with matters associated with the Baker Act.